uuupah/11ty_neocities/src/games/eastward.md

 i was also largely lost by the time travel, the significance of solomon, and the whole ending. i like to the think the end-end is the result of sam's rebirth after joining with mother; she's come back to the world somehow and stumbled on to an older john who has been making it without her. i thing it's meant to represent the end of the cycles caused by mother, but it could just as easily be interpreted as just another one. i feel like we're a bit inundated with time travel and multiverse stories these days, and i honestly would have liked to see the story explored without it; this was my issue with 13 sentinels as well, where too many twists are layered on top of each other and they lose all their punch. at least they didn't pull an "it was all a simulation" one at the end. boom! spoiler in a spoiler.

 ### finally
-i think that eastward is truly one of the prettiest games i have ever seen, with one of the most charming worlds i have ever experienced. it's unfortunate that a lot of the story and structure didnt quite land for me, but like with jrr tolkien, some people are excellent worldbuilders and just good story writers; it's unfortunately pretty difficult to publish a world with no story to experience in it.
+i think that eastward is truly one of the prettiest games i have ever seen, with one of the most charming worlds i have ever set foot in. i think the conclusion unfortunately let the game down a little, but i loved the story itself and the wholistic experience of the setting that comes from the characters and plots within it.

-- aesthetic
-- music
-- story
-  - john's trauma
-  - sam's saccharine perspective
-    - the aesthetic supports this - music, aesthetics, _general_ tone of the day to day
-    - the veil is only lifted occasionally
-  - the game actively makes you forget the terror of the world that comes and goes
-  - sam's weird alter ego makes two appearances in the first three chapters and then disappears for ages
-  - overall the story is a bit disjointed and changes feel a _lot_
-- gameplay
-  - combat
-    - game punishes you for just wailing on enemies,
-    - swing cooldown makes it hard to move after swinging
-  - story scenes
-- why i kept coming back
-  - game can be a bit slow, but charm is high
-  - game is also not that intriguing to begin with , but i think thats because of the aforementioned saccharine perspective shifting all the intrigue to the background
-  - got put down a couple of times
-  - combat can be surprisingly challenging
-- cooking focus
-  - detail and music in cooking minigame
-- melancholic phrases from the tv
-  - "you've gotten stronger, but getting stronger isn't your goal, is it"
-  - mother reference but cool